code42/py42/docs/userguides/gettingstarted.md

 ### Api Clients

 Py42 also supports api clients.
-You can use the api key and secret generated through the Code42 console to initiate the `SDKClient`.
+You can use the client ID and secret generated through the Code42 console to initiate the `SDKClient`.

 ```python
 import py42.sdk